FileMaker WebDirect 18 Guide

 In FileMaker WebDirect, script steps can’t enter a field if access to the field is restricted by either the Browse Mode or Find Mode option in the FileMaker Pro Advanced Inspector.

 If a web user closes a browser window or clicks the web browser's Refresh button, FileMaker WebDirect leaves the current session without signing out or activating the OnWindowClose and OnLastWindowClose script triggers.
-If the web user clicks the Refresh button, FileMaker WebDirect then creates a new connection to FileMaker Server or FileMaker Cloud for AWS, activating the OnFirstWindowOpen and OnWindowOpen script triggers.
+If the web user clicks the Refresh button, FileMaker WebDirect then creates a new connection to FileMaker Server or the FileMaker Cloud product, activating the OnFirstWindowOpen and OnWindowOpen script triggers.

 Step 9: Set up external data sources